lidiamcfreitas/lidiamcfreitas.GitHub.io/_posts/2018-06-24-interview-prep.markdown

 ---

 # Summary
 I have started preparing for tech interviews a couple of months ago, doing some leetcode problems, some online interviews at interviewbit, among other things.
-But now, that I'm mid way in my master thesis I feel like I should start preparing more thoroughly.
+But now that I'm mid way in my master thesis I feel like I should start preparing more thoroughly.

-I will keep this post updated with my progress and maybe someone will find it usefull in the future to know what works and what didn't for me.
-Please keep in mind that this is my personal view and can not be the best, or the most suitable for you :)
+I will keep this post updated with my progress and maybe someone will find it usefull in the future to know what did work and what didn't for me.
+Please keep in mind that this is my personal view and it's possibly not be the best or the most suitable for you :)

 ---